albertnis/albert.nz/content/blog/north-west-circuit/index.md

 ### Rocky Mountain

-2-3 hours return from Freshwater Hut, this gives great views back towards Mason Bay, and even towards Oban.
-Or so we were told.
+2-3 hours return from Freshwater Hut, the top of Rocky Mountain has a grand view back towards Mason Bay, and even towards Oban--or so we were told.
 As we climbed the hill, the weather closed in and it was cold, wet and windy at the top.
 Probably only worth doing in good weather.
 Some say you can get cell reception at the top (theoretically great for booking or rescheduling a water taxi from the hut) but on this stormy day we had neither the patience nor the line of sight to find it.

 ## Weather